resource-reasoning/resourcereasoning.com/README.md

     This just contains a link to the site maintainer.
     If you're taking over maintenance of the site _change this to you_.

+### Papers
+Papers may be submitted by anyone at http://resourcereasoning.com/addpaper.html (as linked from the bottom of the Publications page).

+There is a web interface for editing the papers at https://www-rr.doc.ic.ac.uk/ed/papers.cgi.
+Anyone in the `rr` group can sign in and access this.

+Papers are not published to the list until you authorise them.
+I recommend having a look at the style of other entries to normalise new submissions.
+For instance, conference names are generally formatted as "POPL 2012" or "ESOP 2013".
+Names are a comma-separated list, with no "and".
+Check the abstract for funny characters, and use `<p>` elements to break up paragraphs.

+The editorial policy is not to allow papers that have yet to be published.
+(You don't need to delete them, just don't put them up until publication.)
+Workshop papers and techreports are generally not included, although often an "extended version" can accompany a paper.
+It's good to have the BibTeX where possible.

 Depoloyment Details
 -------------------
 The resource reasoning website is at http://www.resourcereasoning.com/, and is intended as the public web presence for the Resource Reasoning grant.